Last Updated on November 13, 2021 by Lori Geurin

-Good nutrition and physical fitness go together like bread and butter (no pun intended).
+Good nutrition and exercise go together like bread and butter.
 And, if you want to be as healthy as possible, it’s important that you pay equal attention to both.
 Here we will consider how the interplay works and why it’s essential to look after your nutrition if you want to be fit and healthy.

 This post contains affiliate links.
 You can read our Affiliate Policy here.

 But before we get into the health strategies I wanted to share this amazing offer from Find Your Trainer (FYT) for Two Weeks of Personal Training for FREE!
 Your certified trainer personalizes each workout for your goals, body, lifestyle, location, and equipment.
 Best of all, you can work out anywhere you want – your home, outside, or the gym.

 Simple Ways To Stay Fit With Good Nutrition and Exercise

 You’ve heard that you are what you eat, but very few people know just how true this is.
 The reality is that all the materials our body uses to fuel itself, build and replace tissue, and regulate the delicate chemical balances inside our brains and blood come from our nutrition.